temitopebello/roava-mock-services/README.md

 | `　　├── resolvers` (_directory_) | _Contains the implementation of the resolvers for the application schema_ |
 | `　　└── generated` (_directory_) | _Contains generated files_ |
 | `　　　　└── prisma-client` (_directory_) | The generated Prisma client |

-## Contributing

-The GraphQL boilerplates are maintained by the GraphQL community, with official support from the [Apollo](https://www.apollographql.com/) & [Prisma](https://www.prisma.io) teams.

-Your feedback is **very helpful**, please share your opinion and thoughts!
-If you have any questions or want to contribute yourself, join the `#graphql-boilerplate` channel on our [Slack](https://slack.prisma.io/).